bxbrenden/four-equations-puzzle/README.md

 There are two main pieces to my Python program:
 1. Generate a list of all possible permutations of the numbers 1 through 9.
-2. See if a given permutation meets the constraints, thereby solving the puzzle, and print it to the screen if so.
+2. See if a given permutation solves the puzzle, and print it if so.

 ### Getting All Possible Permutations
 Rather than reinvent the wheel, I used the `permutations` function from Python's `itertools` module.